 The hypothesis that male physically challenged in-school adolescents would demonstrate higher levels of resilient behavior than their female counterparts was not supported.
-This suggests that gender does not significantly influence resilient behavior among these adolescents.
-This finding contradicts previous research, which found that female physically challenged in-school adolescents exhibit higher levels of resilient behavior than males (Manijeh et al., 2016; Warren & Hale, 2020). and also disagrees with Banerjee et al. (2018), who reported that boys showed higher levels of resilient behavior than girls.
+This suggests that gender does not significantly influence the levels of resilient behavior among physically challenged in-school adolescents.
+This finding contradicts previous research, which found that female physically challenged in-school adolescents exhibit higher levels of resilient behavior than their male peers (Manijeh et al., 2016; Warren & Hale, 2020).
+Likewise, the current result disagrees with Banerjee et al. (2018), who reported that boys showed higher levels of resilient behavior than girls.
 Given the influence of cultural contexts, this discrepancy should be interpreted with caution.
-Conditions applicable in developed countries-where physically challenged in-school adolescents typically receive government and stakeholder support through educational and developmental facilities-are often absent in Nigeria.
-In Nigeria, these adolescents largely rely on NGO donations and limited government assistance.
+What is applicable in developed countries-where physically challenged in-school adolescents are generally supported by governments and other stakeholders through the provision of facilities for learning and development-is often absent in countries such as Nigeria.
+In Nigeria, physically challenged in-school adolescents largely survive through donations from NGOs and the limited assistance provided by the government.